AtsushiHashimoto/keras_hierarchical_prediction/README.md

 Please read the sample code `sample_hierarchical_cifar10`.

 # What is not done
-No functions for `metrics` is prepared for hierarchical architecture.
+No functions for `metrics` is prepared for the hierarchical architecture.
 Any contribution is welcome =)